Generative Adversarial Networks for Image Super-Resolution: A Survey: GANs for image super-resolutions

 Restoring detailed information may generate artifacts, which can seriously affect qualities of restored images \cite{zhang2020supervised}.
+The methods mentioned in this paragraph can effectively alleviate this phenomenon.
 In terms of face image super-resolution, Zhang et al. used a supervised pixel-wise GAN (SPGAN) to obtain higher-quality face images via given low-resolution face images of multiple scale factors to remove artifacts in image super-resolution \cite{zhang2020supervised}.
 In terms of remote sensing image super-resolution, Gong et al. used enlighten blocks to make a deep network achieve a reliable point and used self-supervised hierarchical perceptual loss to overcome effects of artifacts in remote sensing image super-resolution \cite{gong2021enlighten}.
 Dharejo et al. used Wavelet Transform (WT) characteristics into a transferred GAN to eliminate artifacts to improve quality of predicted remote sensing images \cite{dharejo2021twist}.
 Moustafa et al. embedded squeeze-and-excitation blocks and residual blocks into a generator to obtain more high-frequency details \cite{moustafa2021satellite}.
 Besides, Wasserstein distance is used to enhance the stability of training a remote sensing super-resolution model \cite{moustafa2021satellite}.
 To address pseudo-textures problem, a saliency analysis is fused with a GAN to obtain a salient map that can be used to distinguish difference between a discriminator and a generator \cite{ma2019sd}.

 To obtain more detailed information in image super-resolution, a lot of GANs are developed \cite{ko2021multi}.
 Ko et al. used Laplacian idea and edge in a GAN to obtain more useful information to improve clarities of predicted face images \cite{ko2021multi}.
 Using tensor structures in a GAN can facilitate texture information for SR \cite{ding2019tgan}.
 Using multiple generators in a GAN can obtain more realistic texture details, which was useful to recover high-quality images \cite{zareapoor2019diverse, xing2021deep}.
 To obtain better visual effects, a gradually GAN used gradual growing factors in a GAN to improve performance in SISR \cite{shamsolmoali2019g}.